mimoo/wiitop/README.md

 But anyway, I remade the project to learn CodeIgniter and Sass and Zurb Foundation and...
 I made a mess.
 And I stopped being interested in the project and I moved on.
 And now wiitop.net is down and people are asking me for the script so this is a start...
 I pushed the entire source code.

-The code is old, maybe unsecure, and also I can't find the .sass files that were a huge simplification of the trees...
+The code is old, maybe unsecure, and also I can't find the .sass files that were a huge simplification of the brackets...

 ## How to use it?

-Copy the content in the src folder create the database from wiitop.sql configure application/config/database.php with your database password
+* Copy the content in the src folder
+* Create the database from wiitop.sql
+* Configure application/config/database.php with your database password

 ## Can I use that?